Bundles of metric structures as left ultrafunctors: Introduction

 \subsubsection{Examples}

-Section \ref{8} is dedicated to showing examples where our notion of bundles agrees with previously existing notions of bundles of metric structures used in functional analysis.
-We start with a toy example, bundles of pointed metric space, a construction that follows nearly the existing ones of Banach spaces present in \cite{hofmann1977bundles} and \cite{Fell1977}, and we showed that this notion corresponds exactly to our notion of bundles.
-After that we establish that the two slightly different notions of bundles already in the literature (\cite{hofmann1977bundles} and \cite{Fell1977}) already correspond to slightly two different continuous theories of Banach spaces whose category of models are respectively Banach spaces with linear contractions and Banach space with linear isometries.
-After that we show that bundles of $\mathrm{C}^*$ algebras (\cite[Appendix C]{Williams2007CrossedPO}) is the notion of bundle that corresponds to the continuous theory of $\la{C}^*$-algebras, we also show that $\mathrm{W}^{*}$-bundles (see \cite[section 5]{ozawa2013dixmier} or \cite[subsection 3.1]{bosa2019covering} or \cite[definition 2.1]{evington2016locally}) is the notion of bundles which corresponds to the continuous model theory of tracial von Neumann algebra\cite{goldbring2022survey}.
+Section~\ref{8} is dedicated to showing examples where our notion of bundles agrees with previously existing notions of bundles of metric structures used in functional analysis.
+And we showed that this notion corresponds exactly to our notion of bundles.
+We establish that the two slightly different notions of bundles of Banach spaces (namely semi-continuous and continuous bundles), already in the literature (see \cite{hofmann1977bundles} for semi-continuous bundles and \cite{Fell1977} for continuous ones) already correspond to two slightly different continuous theories of Banach spaces whose categories of models are, respectively, Banach spaces with linear contractions and Banach spaces with linear isometries.
+After that, we show that bundles of $\mathrm{C}^{*}$ algebras \cite[Appendix C]{Williams2007CrossedPO}, also called (semi)-continuous fields of $\mathrm{C}^{*}$-algebras, is the notion of bundle that corresponds to the continuous theory of $\mathrm{C}^{*}$-algebras, we also show that $\mathrm{W}^{*}$-bundles (see \cite[section 5]{ozawa2013dixmier} or \cite[subsection 3.1]{bosa2019covering} or \cite[definition 2.1]{evington2016locally}) is the notion of bundles which corresponds to the continuous model theory of tracial von Neumann algebras \cite{goldbring2022survey}.